 2) Type the keyword “record” or “steps recorder” in the search bar:

-How to record the issues:
+How to record the issues in Problem Steps Recorder(PSR):

 When you click the “Start Record” button, PSR automatically captures and records the active window(regardless of whichever application you’re in) to show a step-by-step progression.